EleutherAI/website/content-blog/diff-in-means.md

 # Theorems

-We will now show that the coefficient vectors of **all** admissible predictors must have positive inner product with the difference-in-means direction.
+We will now show that the coefficient vectors of **all** admissible predictors must have positive inner product with the difference-in-means direction (Theorem 1).
+Conversely, any coefficient vector in the half-space of the difference-in-means direction can be made admissible with suitable Platt scaling parameters (Theorem 2).

 **Theorem 1.**
     Let $\boldsymbol{\delta} = \mathbb{E}[\mathrm X | \mathrm Z = 1] - \mathbb{E}[\mathrm X | \mathrm Z = 0]$ be the difference in class centroids.
 Suppose $\eta(\mathbf{x}) = \boldsymbol{\beta}^T \mathbf{x} + \alpha$ is admissible for $(\mathrm X, \mathrm Z)$ and convex monotonic loss $\mathcal{L}$.
 Then $\langle \boldsymbol{\beta}, \boldsymbol{\delta} \rangle > 0$.